 For Data Center deployments, you must manually add assets by network, subnet, domain name, or IP address.

 You can define the scope of your protection per network basis.
 Each network appears within its protected region.
 Click a region or individual network to set the scan level or leave it unprotected.
 You also have the option to exclude assets or tags from external scanning, internal scanning, and Network IDS.

 Alert Logic automatically performs certain scans.
 You can schedule when and how often you want Alert Logic to scan for new assets or perform vulnerability scans.

 Configuration topology overview

 This topology diagram provides an overview of your scope of protection.
 You can see which assets are unprotected, or are scanned at the Essentials or Professional levels.

 Alert Logic provides a single agent that collects data used for analysis, such as log messages and network traffic, metadata, and host identification information.
 For more information about installing agent installations, see Install the Alert Logic agent for Linux or Install the Alert Logic agent for Windows.

-If you are configuring an Azure deployment, you must assign appliances to your networks.
+If you are configuring a Data Center deployment, you must assign appliances to your networks.
 Use the Unique Registration Key to assign one or more appliances to each network.
 For more information about installing a physical appliance or a virtual appliance, see Install the Alert Logic Virtual Appliance or Install the Physical Appliance.